Make this delicious Rum Glazed Ham recipe for your next family gathering! This rum ham is roasted and glazed with a delicious brown sugar rum glaze.

 a close up photo of baked ham

-I like to serve this rum glazed ham recipe with scalloped potatoes, Sauteed Green Beans with Bacon and Mustard Glaze or The Creamiest Smoked Mac and Cheese.
+I like to serve this rum glazed ham recipe with scalloped potatoes, Sauteed Green Beans, Green Pea Salad or Smoked Mac and Cheese.

 a photo of a baked ham with pineapple